ywk991112/ESLab-hw2/README.md

 # ESLab-hw2
 # Introduction
 This is a small project in ESLab.
 We use tessel 2 as our development platform, with the climate module as our input module, servo as our output module.
-Furthermore, we display our input and output on the browser.
+Furthermore, we display our input and output values on the browser.

 # Get Started
-Clone code from [github](https://github.com/ywk991112/ESLab-hw2) and install dependencies.
+Clone the code from [github](https://github.com/ywk991112/ESLab-hw2) and install dependencies.
 ```
 git clone https://github.com/ywk991112/ESLab-hw2
 cd ESLab-hw2